 How do you select the designers that exhibit at The White Market?

 Each designer must submit images of their collections and we review them based on the following criteria: original design, craftsmanship and small production runs.
 We show approximately 40 designers per market and we make sure there is an equal number of clothing and accessory stands.
+Many of the designers at The White Market received fashion degrees from the Academy or similar experience and credentials.

 How does a designer benefit from showing at The White Market?